hoepel-app/types/README.md

-# types.hoepel.app: Models and interfaces
+# @hoepel.app/types: Models and interfaces

 This repository houses the TS models used in `hoepel.app`.